excell-mobility/example-x509-authentication/integrate-a-service-into-excell-platform.md

 ## Step 2: Update SwaggerUI to allow direct usage of JSON Web Token in HTTP Authorization header.
 Swagger UI is a great way to get an overview over a new REST API and access it directly.
-As Swagger UI is a REST client itself, no native client is needed.
+As Swagger UI is a REST client itself, no additional native client is needed.
 Be sure to use a version that supports entering HTTP Authorization headers, [v2.2.8](https://github.com/swagger-api/swagger-ui/releases/tag/v2.2.8) or above should do just fine.